Metric-affine cosmological models and the inverse problem of the calculus of variations. Part II: Variational bootstrapping of the $\Lambda$CDM model: Introduction

+The above hypotheses ensure, on the one hand, that the obtained Lagrangians are generally covariant and, on the other hand, that \textit{all} their non-boundary terms can be found from our ``educated guess'' (or seed) of the metric equations only.
+This way, no input on the connection equations is necessary; these can be automatically ``bootstrapped'' from the obtained Lagrangian.

-We find that a number of the existing metric-affine models fall into this class, \emph{e.g.}, those whose Lagrangian is the Ricci scalar of the independent connection and a subclass of quadratic metric-affine theories avoiding non-linear terms involving the curvature tensor of the independent connection.
+We find that a number of the existing metric-affine models do satisfy the above minimality requests, \emph{e.g.}, those whose Lagrangian is the Ricci scalar of the independent connection and a subclass of quadratic metric-affine theories avoiding non-linear terms in the curvature tensor of the connection.

-The paper is structured as follows : In sections \ref{sec:setup} and \ref{sec:LCDMandco}, we fix our notations for the metric-affine geometry and briefly review some properties of the $\Lambda$CDM model that are necessary for our discussion.
-In section \ref{sec:extendLCDM}, we consider metric-affine theories of gravity based on modifications implemented directly at the level of GR field equations with aim of obtaining an ``educated guess'' for the (metric) field equation in a metric-affine extension of GR.
-Section \ref{sec:bootstrap_lambdaCDM} contains our main results.
-In section \ref{sec:userguideVB}, we remind the basics of the technique of variational bootstrapping presented in \cite{Ducobu:2024grm}.
-In section \ref{sec:hypothesis}, we explicit our hypothesis in the construction of our model before performing, in section \ref{sec:VBLCDM}, the variational bootstrapping of the equations discussed in section \ref{sec:extendLCDM} -- hence obtaining a Lagrangian for the full theory.
-Then, in section \ref{sec:fieldeqVBLCDM}, we study the field equations associated to the Lagrangian obtained in section \ref{sec:VBLCDM}.
-In section \ref{sec:Analysiseq}, we then comment on the obtained equations and on their link with previously formulated metric-affine models of gravity.
+The paper is structured as follows: In sections \ref{sec:setup} and \ref{sec:LCDMandco}, we fix our notations for the metric-affine geometry and briefly review some properties of the $\Lambda$CDM model that are necessary for our discussion.
+In section \ref{sec:extendLCDM}, we consider metric-affine theories of gravity based on modifications implemented directly at the level of GR field equations, with the aim of obtaining an ``educated guess'' for the metric field equation in a metric-affine extension of GR.
+Section \ref{sec:bootstrap_lambdaCDM} contains our main results, as follows.
+In subsection \ref{sec:userguideVB}, we remind the basics of the technique of variational bootstrapping presented in \cite{Ducobu:2024grm}.
+Then, in subsection \ref{sec:hypothesis}, we explain our hypotheses in the construction of our ``educated guess'', before performing, in subsection \ref{sec:VBLCDM}, its variational bootstrapping, leading to a Lagrangian (actually, a class of Lagrangians) for the full theory.
+Then, in subsection \ref{sec:fieldeqVBLCDM}, we determine the field equations for the obtained Lagrangians.
+In subsection \ref{sec:Analysiseq}, we then comment on the obtained equations and on their link with previously formulated metric-affine models of gravity.
 Finally, in section \ref{sec:ccl}, we present our conclusions and discuss further directions of research.